Choosing Rustic Floors for Your Cabin or Lodge

 While you do still see wide plank flooring made from pine, you also see other types of flooring, as well:

-Laminates - Laminates have come a long way in the last few years.
+- Laminates – Laminates have come a long way in the last few years.
 Many are almost indistinguishable from real wood flooring or real ceramic tile.
 They are quite durable and can withstand some abuse.
+However, they will become scratched with hard use, over time.
 And, if you are handy, putting down a laminate floor can be a do-it-yourself project.

 When choosing your rustic floors, consider where you live and what you will expect from your floors.
 If you are very informal and people walk right into your great room from outside, consider a practical rustic flooring instead of carpet, which will be ruined within months.

 Of course, another alternative is a durable, hard surface floor with a nice area rug that compliments and enhances your decor.
-Check out our guide to
+Check out our reviews on rustic cabin rugs.

 And don’t forget to consider maintenance.
 The reason you have a log or timber home is so that you can enjoy your home and its surroundings.
 Make sure you don’t spend all your time cleaning and maintaining your rustic home and its furnishings!